Sud-ana/current_sources/README.md

   git submodule init
   git submodule update
   ```
-`git submodule update --remote --merge` can be used to update the submodules to the latest commit.
+`git submodule update --remote --merge` can also be used to update the submodules to the latest commit.